p-ssanders/tanzu-platform-demo/README.md

 This repository contains configuration for demonstrating [Tanzu Community Edition](https://tanzucommunityedition.io/).

-This configuration assumes a TCE management cluster and one TCE workload cluster where applications will run.
+This configuration assumes an existing TCE management cluster and a TCE workload cluster where applications will run.
 The workload cluster assumes multi-tenancy through namespaces.

 There is [configuration](tce/README.md) for installing the following TCE packages:
 -   [contour](https://projectcontour.io/)